cp6/steam-profile-card/README.md

-# steam profile card
+# Steam profile card
-### Steam profile card with friends and games list
+### Fully responsive steam profile card with friends and games list

+Has changing variables such as colors for profile status and checks to ensure certain data is available from the user.

 Create a cron job (every 5, 10 or 15 so minutes) and point it at